Darren Lockyer: Background

 Lockyer was born in Brisbane, Queensland.
 His father, David, played Australian rules football for ten years in Brisbane with Morningside and introduced Darren to the game at four years of age.

 Two years later, Lockyer started playing Aussie rules for Springwood, finishing runner-up in the best and fairest award in his first season.
 The following season he won the club's best and fairest award by 17 votes, despite having to travel 800 kilometres every weekend to play when the family moved to the small country town of Wandoan midway through the season.
 Travelling commitments and a lack of Australian rules football clubs around the Wandoan area forced him to quit the game and take up rugby league.

 He played rugby league for school and club in Wandoan for four years before moving to Roma and playing for the Cities Gladiators.
 He made his first grade debut at 15 and played Five Eight for his Roma club.
 In 1990 Queensland Rugby League Development Officer, Glenn Bayliss, spotted the young Lockyer while visiting Roma.
 After returning to Toowoomba he passed on his views on to Brisbane Broncos talent scout Cyril Connell and Connell followed his progress over the next few years.
 In 1994, he traveled to Ipswich for a junior rugby league carnival where his performance caught the eye of coach Wayne Bennett.
 After impressing at the carnival, he moved to Brisbane and accepted a $2000 scholarship with the Broncos.
+In 2011, it was reported that former Parramatta player Steve Ella who was a scout for the club at the time had spoken with the Parramatta board stating that he had seen a young Lockyer at the carnival and that they should sign him.
+The Parramatta board reportedly knocked back Ella's suggestion.
+Lockyer later said in an interview that he did speak with Ella about moving to Parramatta saying "Steve Ella was the first guy to come and talk to my family.
+As a kid you knew the scouts who were watching and I remember the boys from Roma (where Lockyer grew up) would go to Sydney for trials.
+"It would have been a big move for me at that age and I was always keen to try my luck with the Broncos.
+It wasn't long after he (Ella) saw me that I got a scholarship with the Broncos and that's how it has played out".
 He also worked as a bartender at the Broncos Leagues Club to make ends meet.
 Later that year, he signed a $10,000 playing contract with the Broncos.